Cleaning experts say: If you spill something in your refrigerator, you should clean it up immediately.

 Round up your cleaning tools

-Most of the items needed to tackle this job are already in your kitchen, including a multipurpose cleaner, glass cleaner, a kitchen cleaner that tackles grease and grime, dishwashing liquid, white vinegar, a lint-free microfiber cloth, toothbrush, toothpicks, cotton swabs, a butter knife, old towel and a bucket or dish tub, a trash bag and a cooler.
+Most of the items needed to tackle this job are already in your kitchen, including a multipurpose cleaner, glass cleaner, a kitchen cleaner that tackles grease and grime, dishwashing liquid, white vinegar, a lint-free microfiber cloth, toothbrush, toothpicks, cotton swabs, a butter knife, old towel, a bucket or dish tub, a trash bag and a cooler.

 Jim, of course, recommends Amway Home™ L.O.C.™ Multi-Purpose Cleaner, Amway Home™ Glass Cleaner, Amway Home™ Kitchen Cleaner and Amway Home™ Dish Drops™ Dishwashing Liquid.